openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 the remainder of the control-plane update will be treated as a single material change.

 ### Special Handling
-These cases are mentioned or implied elsewhere in the enhancement documentation, but they deserve special attention.

 #### Change Management on Master MachineConfigPool
 In order to allow control-plane updates as a single material change, the MCO will only honor change the management configuration for the